matsstaff/stc1000p/usermanual/usermanual.md

 ## The very cheap programmer

-If you are able to do some light soldering, then it is possible to build a programmer to flash the STC-1000 very cheaply using an Arduino pro mini and CP2102 (USB to TTL serial converver).
+If you are able to do some light soldering, then it is possible to build a programmer to flash the STC-1000 very cheaply using an Arduino pro mini and CP2102 (USB to TTL serial converter).
 Currently, this will cost around $5 on eBay.
 Search for "arduino pro mini 5V 16M CP2102" and you should find suitable matches.
+If you are running Windows (but why would you?), then you may need to download drivers for the CP2102, you can find them [at Silicon Labs](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx).
 You will also need some wire.
 I find it easiest to use a 5 pin dupont cable.
 I will show how I build the programmer.

 ![image alt text](image_8.jpg)